franck44/evm-dis/README.md

 ## An EVM bytecode disassembler in Dafny

 The disassembler is written in [Dafny](https://github.com/dafny-lang/dafny) a verification-friendly programming language.
-Some code (e.g. the definition of `EVMPpcodes`, `Int`) is adapted from the [Dafny-EVM](https://github.com/Consensys/evm-dafny) project.
+Some code (e.g. the definition of `EVMOpcodes`, `Int`) is adapted from the [Dafny-EVM](https://github.com/Consensys/evm-dafny) project.

 ## Motivations

-The diassembler is a useful tool but not the ultimate goal of this project.
+The disassembler is a useful tool but not the ultimate goal of this project.
 The main component, `Disassemble` builds a representation of the binary as a sequence of `Instructions`.
-This representation can be _printed out_ (this is the disassembler to generate the readable code), but also used to generate _proof objects_ that are Dafny programs that can be verified using the [Dafny-EVM](https://github.com/Consensys/evm-dafny).
+This representation can be _printed out_ (this is how the disassembler generates the readable code), but also used to generate _proof objects_ that are Dafny programs that can be verified using the [Dafny-EVM](https://github.com/Consensys/evm-dafny).

 As an example, the following  [Yul](https://docs.soliditylang.org/en/latest/yul.html) code (the same can be done with Solidity code.)
 ```solidity